 One of the attractions that we just love to visit each year is the Village Historique Acadien. in Bertrand.
 It’s about a 20-minute drive from Pokemouche.
 This village highlights the Acadian history from 1770 to 1949.

 This year we purchased a two-person pass for $80 (Can) which allowed us to visit the site as often as we wanted too.
 We loved getting up in the morning and going there for walks.
 Walking three times around the village is about 7 km.
-At each turn, we never knew what we were going to see on our route.
-I must say as I walked around this site I always enjoyed hearing the sound of the whispering long grass & wheat swaying in the wind and the smell of homemade bread baking in the old wood stove ovens.
-It made me feel nostalgic every single time.
+At each turn, we never know what we are going to see on our route.
+I must say as I walk around this site I always enjoy hearing the sound of the whispering long grass & wheat swaying in the wind and the smell of homemade bread baking in the old wood stove ovens.
+It makes me feel nostalgic every single time.

 During these walks, it’s always fun to take a break and just “kid around” at a few different historic houses along the site.
 Life appeared to be so much simpler back then.
 No Nintendo games here!

 We enjoyed eating on-site a few times over the summer as they serve traditional home-cooked meals in the historical house of La Maison Dugas (1867).
 They serve amazing fresh bread that is cooked on-site daily.
 On this specific day, we had salted pork and bread pudding for dessert that was to die for!